MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-security-configuration.md

 ms.custom: engagement-fy23
 ---

-# Security configuration
+# Security configuration in Management Pack for Azure SQL Managed Instance

-Monitoring accounts, SQL accounts, and Microsoft Entra ID principles that Management Pack for Azure SQL Managed Instance uses for monitoring should have enough permissions to access each managed instance specified in your monitoring templates.
+Monitoring accounts, SQL accounts, and Microsoft Entra ID principles that Management Pack for Azure SQL Managed Instance uses for monitoring should have enough permissions to access each managed instance that you specify in your monitoring templates.

 Every managed instance should have a sign-in account for the monitoring account.
-This account should be granted either of the following permissions:
+The account should be granted one of the following permissions:

 - System admin rights